LeCoqHardi/WolverineFramework---DISCONTINUED/README.md

 # How it works ?

-It's very simple, the main script "Wolverine.sh" ask you what you want to do and, depending on what you choose, it will run some "mini" script in the Script folder, in order to avoid you the task to type complete commands lines.
+It's very simple, the main script "Wolverine.sh" asks you what you want to do and, depending on what you choose, it will run some "mini" script in the Script folder, in order to keep you from having to type complete commands lines.

 # Tools in the Framework